Frequently Asked Questions about our hands-on Endo CE program

 Is this course PACE and AGD approved?

 Yes.
-CE credit hours for both your local college and the AGD [if you are a member] will be submitted on your behalf by Andrew, our education coordinator.
+CE credit hours for your local college are verified by a provided CE Verification Letter, and the AGD credits [if you are a member] will be submitted on your behalf by Andrew, our education coordinator.

 I’m concerned about payment for the program.
 Do you have a financing program available?